#21: Healthy Communities understand Natural Areas

 Souris Mouth is a rare location.
 A pleasant walk takes you to a magnificent view of the intersection of the two major rivers.
 Why is the spot not protected?

-Steep cliffs overlook the river bends and quick drops in elevation produce rapids at regular intervals.
+Upstream from the mouth, steep cliffs overlook the river bends and quick drops in elevation produce rapids at regular intervals.
 There are places here that defy the stereotype of the "prairie landscape".

 The Souris Bend Wildlife Management Area.
 A rare and extensive tract of unspoiled wilderness.
 Do we have the will to keep it that way?